hosef/d8cache/README.txt

 D8CacheAttachmentsCollector will mostly be useful for views and panels to give them the ability to collect assets as well.

-Note: As the early page cache is served before all modules are loaded, you must not use D8CacheAttachmentsCollector for the 'cache_page' bin!
+Note: As the page cache is served before all modules are loaded, you must not use D8CacheAttachmentsCollector for the 'cache_page' bin!

 Frequently asked questions